rexhanh/1724_final_project/README.md

 Once in search screen, you can hit `i` to insert text to search for a stock.
 After finishing the inputs, hit `enter` to search for stocks, and most similar stocks will appear on the screen as a list.
 User can use `up` and `down` arrow keys to select which stock to add, and hit `enter` to add it to the main screen.

-You can hit `h` to go back to main screen, or `Esc` to quit the app.
+You can hit `h` to return to main screen, or `Esc` to quit the app.

 ### Analytics Screen

-You can hit `h` to go back to main screen, or `Esc` to quit the app.
+You can hit `h` to return to main screen, or `Esc` to quit the app.

 ### General News Screen

-You can hit `h` to go back to main screen, or `Esc` to quit the app.
+You can hit `h` to return to main screen, or `Esc` to quit the app.

 **At the bottom of each screen, there will be an instruction at the bottom.**